The 200 Greatest Songs By 21st Century Women+ (160-141)

 Arooj Aftab, "Lullaby" (2015)

 Neo-Sufi musician Arooj Aftab grew up in Pakistan, where opportunities for women musicians are scarce.
 "We're very conservative, culturally, and our society has assigned roles to women.
 Women sing, but they can't play guitar or compose on their own," she has said.
 "A girl with a guitar is a big deal here."
 Despite this, Aftab mastered singing and playing the tabla drum, then the guitar.
 At 19, she moved to Boston to attend the Berklee College of Music, where she incorporated a kaleidoscope of new influences into her music, from Crosby, Stills & Nash to Farida Khanum to Jill Scott.
-"Lullaby," from her debut album Bird Under Water, calls forth the poetry and euphoria of Pakistani Qawwali and Sufi styles, swirled into modern, interpretive riffs from rock, hip-hop, classical and jazz. —Michele Myers
+"Lullaby," from her debut album Bird Under Water, calls forth the poetry and euphoria of Pakistani Qawwali and Sufi styles, swirled into modern, interpretive riffs from rock, hip-hop, classical and jazz. —Michele Myers (KEXP)

 149.